Virtual University of Pakistan

 The Virtual University of Pakistan (VU) is a public university in Islamabad.
 It mainly focuses on providing e-learning programs through Information and Communication Technology (ICT) tools.

 Overview

 Virtual University was established in 2002 by the Government of Pakistan to promote e-learning.
 It is recognized by the Higher Education Commission (Pakistan) and holds highest category 'W' by HEC.
 The Virtual University of Pakistan also holds a Federal Charter.
-It is Pakistan's first university based on completely modern Information and Communication Technologies (ICT) and evolving their mode of education by using artificial intelligence, blockchain, virtual reality, and metaverse technologies.
+It is Pakistan's first university based on completely modern Information and Communication Technologies (ICT) and continues to evolve its mode of education by using artificial intelligence, blockchain, virtual reality, and metaverse technologies.
 The university offers undergraduate, post-graduate and doctorate courses in various disciplines.
 Due to its heavy reliance on serving lectures through the internet, Pakistani students abroad are also enrolled in the university's programs.